Aventura (band): The Last, performing at the White House, and The Last Tour (2008–2011)

-On November 10, 2008, they released the first single for their fifth studio album, "Por un Segundo".
-It became the group's first number 1 hit on the Billboard Hot Latin Songs chart.
-It also peaked at number 1 on both the Latin Rhythm and Tropical Songs Billboard charts.
+On November 10, 2008, they released the first single from their fifth studio album, "Por un Segundo".
+It became the group's first number one hit on the Hot Latin Songs chart.
+It also peaked at number one on both the Latin Rhythm and Tropical Songs charts.
 The song was awarded "Tropical Song of the Year" at the Premios Lo Nuestro 2010 awards.
-The music video was released in 2009 and features the winner of Cycle 8 of America's Next Top Model, Jaslene Gonzalez.
+The music video was released in 2009 and featured the winner of Cycle 8 of America's Next Top Model, Jaslene Gonzalez.
 On April 27, 2009, they released the second single, "All Up 2 You".
-It featured Senegalese-American R&B singer Akon, and the Puerto Rican Reggaeton duo Wisin & Yandel.
-The song peaked at number 4 on the Billboard Hot Latin Songs chart, at number 2 on the Billboard Tropical Airplay chart, and at number 1 on the Billboard Latin Rhythm Airplay charts.
+It featured Senegalese-American R&B singer Akon, and the Puerto Rican reggaeton duo Wisin & Yandel.
+The song peaked at number 4 on the Billboard Hot Latin Songs chart, at number 2 on the Tropical Airplay chart, and at number one on the Latin Rhythm Airplay chart.
 On April 23, 2009, the song was performed live as the opening act at the 2009 Latin Billboard Music Awards.
 The music video for the song was released on June 5, 2009.

 On June 9, 2009, Aventura released their fifth and final studio album, The Last.
 It featured collaborations with Arturo Sandoval, Ludacris, Wyclef Jean, Akon and Wisin & Yandel.
-It peaked at number 4 on the Chilean Albums chart and at number 2 on the Recordland Venezuelan Albums chart.
-It is their best charting album on the U.S. Billboard charts as it peaked at number 5 on the Billboard 200, and at number 1 on both the Top Latin Albums chart, lasting 23 weeks on that spot and Tropical Albums chart, lasting 50 weeks on that spot.
+It peaked at number 4 on the Chilean albums chart and at number 2 on the Recordland Venezuelan albums chart.
+It is their best charting album on the U.S. Billboard charts as it peaked at number 5 on the Billboard 200, and at number one on both the Top Latin Albums chart, lasting 23 weeks on that spot and the Tropical Albums chart, lasting 50 weeks on that spot.
 It also included the songs "Su Veneno", "Dile al Amor", and "El Malo" which were later released as singles.
 On June 30, 2009, "Su Veneno" was released as the album's third single.
-It peaked at number 4 on the Billboard Hot Latin Songs chart, and at number 1 on the Billboard Tropical Airplay chart.
-A Bolero version was also released as a separate single.
-The music video for the Bachata version was released on July 20, 2009.
-The music video for the Bolero version was released the next day.
+It peaked at number 4 on the Hot Latin Songs chart, and at number one on the Tropical Airplay chart.
+A bolero version was also released as a separate single.
+The music video for the bachata version was released on July 20, 2009, and the music video for the bolero version was released the next day.